garden-io/garden/docs/reference/module-types/helm.md

 Note that you can also explicitly _include_ files using the `include` field.
 If you also specify the `include` field, the files/patterns specified here are filtered from the files matched by `include`.
 See the [Configuration Files guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for details.

-Unlike the `modules.exclude` field in the project config, the filters here have _no effect_ on which files and directories are watched for changes.
-Use the project `modules.exclude` field to affect those, if you have large directories that should not be watched for changes.
+Unlike the `scan.exclude` field in the project config, the filters here have _no effect_ on which files and directories are watched for changes.
+Use the project `scan.exclude` field to affect those, if you have large directories that should not be watched for changes.

 | Type               | Required |
 | ------------------ | -------- |